What is Yoga?

 Specialist Yoga Teacher

 Gwynne teaches open classes, private yoga, yoga therapy, pranayama and meditation sessions and season based yoga intensives.
 Open classes and intensives are accessible to all, beginners to advanced, everyone is welcomed.
 These are posted on her Yogi Byte newsletter and Instagram.

-Yoga Style: 5 Elements Hatha Yoga, blending hatha yoga and season based japanese Ryoho yoga for optimal health, well being and harmony.
+Yoga Style: 5 Elements Hatha Yoga.
+A synthesis of Hatha and season based Japanese Ryoho yoga styles for optimal health, well being and harmony.

 Gwynne also teaches yoga for cancer and serious illness, with mindfulness, meditation and stress reduction techniques for stress management, fatigue and improved quality of life.

 Her popular seasonal yoga intensives in Sydney, seek to align and harmonise body and mind with each season and the outer environment.
 Gwynne is available for private yoga, yoga therapy, and corporate yoga in all locations by appointment.
 Corporate yoga brings all the positive benefits of yoga to the work place, corporate event days and retreats.
 Yoga with seasonal theme brings students into healthful balance with nature; aligning with each season for true harmony; the inner environment with the outer environment.